hunter-teacher-cert/fall-2022-ethics-work-SAYbaw/final_project/code_component/AWK_Redlining_Algorithm/AWK_Algoritthm_README.md

 Now we want to find all zips($4) that have an unbanked 2013 rate($7) of over 10% and print the neighborhood name as a neat table using printf.
 That will be our criteria for charging a fee in our bank program.

     awk 'BEGIN {FS = ","} $7 > 0.1 {printf("%-40s%6d %4f\n",$1, $4, $7)}' zipData.csv

-#create a list of unbanked zips, removing the first 7 records (those are the header, NYC total, and 5 borough's totals NR > 7)
+Then create a list of unbanked zips, removing the first 7 records (those are the header, NYC total, and 5 borough's totals NR > 7)

     awk 'BEGIN {FS = ","} $7 > 0.1 && NR > 7 {print $4 > "feeZips.txt"}' zipData.csv
-#check our file and pipe it through sort to quickly see if my neighborhood was excluded
+Last, check our file and pipe it through sort to quickly see if my neighborhood (11222) was excluded

     cat feeZips.txt |sort

-#zipData.csv will be used in my Java Bank program to digitally redline customers by charging them a fee for their account
+Now zipData.csv will be used in our Java Bank program to digitally redline customers by charging them a fee for their account.